 So, what should we plan to do about it?

-Remember, something is better than nothing.
+Remember, something is better than nothing when it comes to self care.
 The first step is to get dressed (really, take a shower, and put on clean clothes).
 I have washed fewer clothes this year – which is something to celebrate, and my laundry couch thanks me for being used for more than a staging spot.

 Next, DO something you like!
 Reading has always been a way to stir my brain and allow me to explore new ideas, and provides guidance and direction.